apatedolos/docker-aflize/README.md

 Inspired by work from Jacek Wielemborek, Michal Zalewski and Ben Nagy

-This is a docker build based on ubuntu trusty that installs all dependancies for the following:
+Git sourced docker build based on ubuntu trusty that installs all dependancies for the following:

 - afl
  - qemu mode